jvckmorvn/mortgage-calculator/README.md

 ## Installation

 - Pull the project from this public repository.
-- Navigate to the root directory of the project.
+- Navigate to the root directory of the project in the terminal.
-- Finally, run `java -jar mortgage-calculator.jar` to start the program within your terminal.
+- Finally, run `java -jar mortgage-calculator.jar` to start the program.